Arnocode/atrader/README.md

 **Don`t use this bot if you are holding coins in the trading currency, because the bot will sell all coins after unexpected events!**

 # Prerequisites
-1. You need to [create an API key](https://www.binance.com/userCenter/createApi.html) for binance.com
+1. You need to [create an API key](binance.com/en/my/settings/api-management) for binance.com
-2. You need to have BTC (at least 0.2 is advised) and BNB (a few) balance on your account to trade an keep the transactions costs as low as possible.
+2. You need to have BTC (at least 0.01 is advised), and a small BNB balance on your account to trade an keep the transactions costs as low as possible.
 3. You need to clone this repo (you need maven and java installed) and run the code
 4. Encrypt your api key and secret with the command:
 ```